-The Oregon Health & Science University Department of Emergency Medicine in Portland, Oregon is offering a two-year Fellowship in Education Research.
-This fellowship is ideal for emergency medicine residency graduates with a strong interest in academics.
+The Oregon Health & Science University Department of Emergency Medicine in Portland, Oregon offers a two-year Education Fellowship.
+Fellows may select either a scholarship in education or an education research track.
+This fellowship is SAEM approved and ideal for emergency medicine residency graduates with a strong interest in academics.
 It provides post-graduate training in education methods, research skills, and residency program administration.
-The Education Research Fellow will have a faculty appointment as an Adjunct Clinical Instructor in Emergency Medicine.Education Fellowship Brochure
+The Education Fellow will have a faculty appointment as an Adjunct Clinical Instructor in Emergency Medicine.Education Fellowship Brochure

 Training consists of 3 components

 - Clinical commitment: Fellows are expected to work 56 clinical hours per month as attendings in the OHSU & Doernbecher Children's Hospital Emergency Department, a level I trauma center with an Observation Unit and Chest Pain Center.